 On recent Kindles, identifying your Kindle model can be as easy as tapping:

-The Kindle model number shown here is "Kindle Paperwhite (11th Generation)".
+The Kindle model name shown here is "Kindle Paperwhite (11th Generation)".

 If you have an older model, you can still identify your Kindle model by comparing the first few digits of your Kindle's serial number with our Kindle database.